 I especially appreciate “Prince of Peace.”
 Imagine this—when Christ reigns in us, He brings peace no matter what, and not in skimpy doses.
 He’s a prince whose storehouse never empties.
-His rich supply surpasses human understanding.
-It soothes and satisfies us, and it leaves unbelievers longing to know our secret.
+His rich supply surpasses human understanding, and it’s more than enough to soothe and satisfy us.

 Billy Graham once wrote, “Jesus didn’t leave a material inheritance to His disciples.
 All He had when He died was a robe, which went to the Roman soldiers; His mother, whom He turned over to His brother John; His body, which He gave to Joseph of Arimathea; and His Spirit, which returned to His Father.